RosboneMako/MakoDistortion/README.md

 compile to a stand alone EXE.
 Program debugging is easiest in the standalone EXE.

-The VST has only been successfully tested in Reaper.
+The VST has only been successfully tested in Reaper and Cakewalk.

-The VST crashes in Bandlab Cakewalk.
+I am not a C++ programmer.
+So many parts of this code could be done efficiantly and easier to read if using correct C++ style.

+It is presented as a simple example to get started in JUCE VST programming.

 VST/EXE INFORMATION
 ------------------------------------------------------------------